dwkimm01/nclone/README.md

     ./bootstrap.sh --with-toolset=clang --prefix=/Users/dwkimm01/.libs/BOOST_1_52_0
     ./b2 toolset=clang cxxflags="-std=c++11 -stdlib=libc++" linkflags="-stdlib=libc++" -j4 install
 - These same flags should be used to build against these BOOST libraries
+- Building on OSX
+ - Dependencies can mostly be installed with Homebrew: http://mxcl.github.com/homebrew/
+ - BOOST needed to be installed with the clang++ instead since the brew recipe didn't give that option before
+ - Don't forget to set the -std=c++11 and stdlib etc like for boost when building in Eclipse or XCode

 Run notes
 --------------